BIOP/ijp-imagetoatlas/create_dataset_and_open.md

 * `hold and drag right-click` pan
 * `mouse wheel`  zoom control
 * `up / down key` zoom in / out
+* `shift + up / down key` fast zoom in / out

 Try to get familiar with these commands in order to go quickly from one end of the atlas to the other end.
-You can use the modifier key `shift` to zoom in and out faster when using the up and down keys ( modifier keys not working yet with the mouse wheel ).

 #### Allen Brain Atlas display options